kwj8130/Mobility_QR/README.md

   ![QR Test](https://user-images.githubusercontent.com/114387230/212525835-f2900dcd-9cab-41ae-8cab-58ddfa539769.gif)

-              # Explanation - Use pyrealsense2 library #
+            # Explanation - Use pyzbar #
             1) Use the depth value of the 3D lidar camera
-            2) Algorithm designed to display " ,1,2,3,4,5,6,7,8" in each pixel of the image according to the depth value
+            2) Algorithm designed to display "1,2,3,4,5,6,7,8" in each pixel of the image according to the depth value
             3) Determine if an obstacle exists with the value indicated by the algorithm presented
             4) Control the speed and angle of the scout MINI to avoid obstacles